zghariissac-pentest/red-team-research-/README.md

 # Red Teaming Research

-Welcome to my personal red teaming research repository.
-This project is the result of months of studying, testing, breaking things, rebuilding them, and trying to understand how real offensive security works from the ground up.
-It is not a copy of any course or book.
-Everything here is based on my own notes, experiments, and understanding.

-This repo is built to be clean, structured, and fully beginner‑friendly while still going deep into advanced offensive security topics.
-My goal is to create a complete reference for anyone who wants to learn red teaming the right way, with real methodology, strong OpSec, and practical understanding.
+This repository is my personal offensive security research project.
+I am an 18‑year‑old learner who is passionate about red teaming, cyber operations, and understanding how real attacks work behind the scenes.
+Everything you see here comes from my own studies, experiments, and practice.

 ## What this repo is